Documentation

 3. 3Provision a node using StackShift tiers and tested provider regions.

-4. 4Treat the resulting cloud node like any other schedulable StackShift node once bootstrap and registration are complete.
+4. 4Operate the resulting cloud node through the same health, maintenance, placement, and workload flows used for other StackShift nodes once bootstrap and registration are complete.

 • Encrypted provider connections and credential validation

-• Provisioning StackShift nodes in customer-owned Hetzner, DigitalOcean, and AWS accounts
+• Provisioning StackShift nodes in customer-owned Hetzner, DigitalOcean, AWS, and Azure accounts

-• Compact provider metadata shown through StackShift concepts
+• Provider metadata surfaced through StackShift node concepts instead of provider-native consoles

 Expected result

-You understand BYOCloud as a StackShift node workflow instead of a raw provider-management feature.
+You understand BYOCloud as a current StackShift node workflow for customer-owned infrastructure, including provisioning and ongoing node operations.

 Common failures